BithreenGirlen/DxLibSpineViewer/README.md

 The files under `/DxlibSpineTest` are to be used with `spine-cpp` runtime.
 - `dxlib_spine.cpp`
-  - Texture loader and spine rendering implementation.
+  - Spine texture loader and skeleton renderer.
 - `spine_loader.cpp`
-  - Spine resource loader.
+  - Atlas/skeleton loader.
 - `dxlib_spine_player.cpp`
   - Manager for spine resources and some of its parameters.

 There are `spine-c` runtime equivalents under `/DxlibSpineTestC`, which are intended to be used for spine 3.6 and older because there was not C++ runtime.

 The setup for DxLib is written in `shared-src/dxlib_init.cpp`.
-Other files are for GUI.
+Other files are for viewer.

 ## Menu functions